Centre for Competitive Creative Design and Design Thinking Excellence Scholarships now available – Apply now

 If you are a professional wanting to advance your career using Design Thinking, then this course is perfect for you.
 All students on this course will be expected to work on solving several complex challenges set by companies, manage a project from start to completion, and the opportunity to rub shoulders with executive-level decision makers or senior innovation managers.

-Powered by the Centre for Competitive Creative Design (C4D), this masters in Design Thinking exploits existing expertise within Cranfield’s School of Water, Energy and Environment and School of Management.
+Powered by the Centre for Design Engineering, this master's in Design Thinking exploits existing expertise within Cranfield’s School of Water, Energy and Environment and School of Management.

 Informed by Industry